TAPInspector: Safety and Liveness Verification of Concurrent Trigger-Action IoT Systems

 \end{itemize}

-\textbf{3) Rule latency.} Given a TAP rule, existing literature assumes that its action will be executed immediately when its trigger and condition activates.
-However, that is not the true case.
-Rule execution may contain rule latency, which can come from two aspects: \textit{trigger-to-action (T2A) latency} and \textit{delay in extended actions}.
-T2A latency is the delay from when the trigger occurs to when the action is executed, and can be: (1) defined in IoT apps to postpone the execution of actions within a delay, e.g., \texttt{runIn(delay, method)} in SmartApps (actions in the \texttt{method} will be executed after the \texttt{delay}), ``after a quiet period'' in IFTTT applets; or (2) introduced by platform delays in event handling, e.g., long intervals in IFTTT's polling operations which are long (usually 1 to 2 minutes) with huge variance (up to 15 minutes) \cite{mi2017an}.
+\textbf{3) Rule latency.} The existing literature assumes that the action of a TAP rule is executed immediately when its trigger and condition are activated.
+However, this is not always the case.
+Rule execution may involve rule latency from two aspects: \textit{trigger-to-action (T2A) latency} and \textit{delay in extended actions}.
+T2A latency is the delay from when the trigger occurs to when the action is executed, and can be: (1) defined in IoT apps to postpone the execution of actions within a delay, e.g., ``after a quiet period'' in IFTTT applets, \texttt{runIn(delay, method)} (actions are defined in the \texttt{method}) in SmartThings apps (\textit{i.e.}, SmartApps); (2) introduced by platform delays in event handling, e.g., long intervals in IFTTT's polling operations which are long (usually 1 to 2 minutes) with huge variance (up to 15 minutes) \cite{mi2017an}.
 Extended delay is the time from when an extended action starts to when it completes.
 Considering rule latency when inspecting threats in TAP rules enables more accurate analysis, especially for a concurrent model, but at the cost of excessive state space.
 This motivates us to model rules with a concurrent model and optimize the model to reduce its state space.